Tectu/malloy/readme.md

 # Overview
 Malloy is a small, embeddable HTTP & WebSocket server built on top of [boost.beast](https://www.boost.org/doc/libs/1_75_0/libs/beast/doc/html/index.html).

-The main use case for this library is an existing C++ project which needs to embedd an HTTP and/or WebSocket server.
+The main use case for this library is a C++ project which needs to embedd an HTTP and/or WebSocket server.

 # Features
 Currently implemented: